 Even fun-loving Vegas can't quite compete with the blow-out bash that takes place in Miami over Memorial Day weekend.
 Each year roughly 250,000 party-goers descend on the area for a booze-soaked bacchanalia full of music, dancing, and lots and lots of skin.
-Clubs around town host special Memorial Day kick-off parties, but the event everyone looks forward to is the Best of the Best Concert on Sunday, May 25—a 10-hour long music extravaganza starting at 2 p.m. in downtown Miami's Bayfront Park (general admission tickets start at $54 per person).
+Clubs around town host special Memorial Day kick-off parties, but the event everyone looks forward to is the Best of the Best Concert on Sunday, May 24—a 10-hour long music extravaganza starting at 2 p.m. in downtown Miami's Bayfront Park (general admission tickets start at $57 per person when ordered online).
 Of course, the point of the weekend is to honor our veterans, and Miami does so in style with the March of Colors, a parade that starts with a 21-gun salute at All Wars Memorial Park at 10 a.m. and then traverses the Snake Creek Canal Bridge.
-There is also a wreath laying ceremony on Monday, May 26 at 10:30 a.m. in front of the Miami Beach Police Headquarters.
+There are also special events at the North Miami Veterans Memorial starting at 10 a.m. with performances by local artists and musicians.

 EASY GETAWAY FROM Orlando; Key West, Fla.; Savannah; Charleston, S.C.; New Orleans; Atlanta.